EOSIO/eosio-java-android-example-app/README.md

 1. Create an instance of the [` SoftKeySignatureProviderImpl`](https://github.com/EOSIO/eosio-java-softkey-signature-provider/blob/master/eosiojavasoftkeysignatureprovider/src/main/java/one/block/eosiosoftkeysignatureprovider/SoftKeySignatureProviderImpl.java) signature provider.
 (This particular implementation is not recommended for production use due to its simplistic management of private keys).
     - Import an EOS private key associated with the sender's account.
 1. Create an instance of [`TransactionSession`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionSession.java), which is used for spawning [`TransactionProcessor`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionProcessor.java)s.

+### Create, Sign and Broadcast Transactions

+Now you're ready to create transactions using your `TransactionSession`:

 1. Create an instance of [`TransactionProcessor`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionProcessor.java) from the [`TransactionSession`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionSession.java) instance above by calling ` TransactionSession#getTransactionProcessor()` or `TransactionSession#getTransactionProcessor(Transaction)`.
 1. Call `TransactionProcessor#prepare(List)` with a list of Actions.
 The method will serialize the actions, which can always be queried with `Transaction#getActions()`.
 The transaction now is ready to be signed and broadcast.
 1. Call `TransactionProcessor#signAndBroadcast()` to sign the transaction inside [`TransactionProcessor`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionProcessor.java) and broadcast it.

 For a more comprehensive list of available provider implementations, see [`EOSIO SDK for Java - Provider Interface Architecture`](https://github.com/EOSIO/eosio-java/tree/master#provider-interface-architecture).
-For more details about the architecture of EOSIO SDK for Java, see [`EOSIO SDK for Java - UML Design`](document/uml_design.pdf).
+For more details about the architecture of EOSIO SDK for Java, see [`EOSIO SDK for Java - UML Design`](https://github.com/EOSIO/eosio-java/tree/master/document/uml_design.pdf).

 ## Want to help?

 Interested in improving the example application?
 That's awesome!
-Here are some [Contribution Guidelines](./CONTRIBUTING.md) and the [`Code of Conduct`](./CONTRIBUTING.md#conduct).
+Here are some [Contribution Guidelines](./CONTRIBUTING.md) and the [Code of Conduct](./CONTRIBUTING.md#conduct).

 If you'd like to contribute to the EOSIO SDK for Java libraries themselves, please see the contribution guidelines on those individual repos.